hneemann/Digital/README.md

 If more macro-cells are required, see the PDF documentation that is included in the distribution for details on how to set up Digital to support the [ATF1502](http://www.microchip.com/wwwproducts/en/ATF1502AS) and [ATF1504](http://www.microchip.com/wwwproducts/en/ATF1504AS) which offer 32/64 macro-cells and In System Programming.
+It is also possible to export a circuit to VHDL or Verilog to run it on an FPGA.
+But the HDL synthesis is a bit time-consuming and in my opinion slows down the workflow in a lab exercise too much, especially if only very simple circuits are used.

 ## How do I get set up? ##